umd-lib/archelon/docs/ArchelonDevelopmentEnvironment.md

 ## Base Directory

-For the following, the base directory will be `~/git/` (where "~" is your home directory).
-For example, on Mac OS X, if your username is "jsmith", the full filepath for the base directory will be "/Users/jsmith/git/".
+For the following, the base directory will be `~/git/` (where `~` is your home directory).
+For example, on Mac OS X, if your username is `jsmith`, the full filepath for the base directory will be `/Users/jsmith/git/`.

 ## Step 1: Deploy umd-fcrepo-docker stack